vodot/resplendent/README.md

 # resplendent
-resplendent is a mod for freeciv 2.6+ that adds civ traits, unique units and buildings, and expands the tech tree.
+Resplendent is a mod for freeciv 2.6+ that adds National traits, unique units/buildings/wonders, and expands the tech tree and unit count.